vckyou/Reforestation/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.